themuffinator/dm-engine/README.md

 * Detailed cvar descriptions straight from the console, min and max values for all appropriate cvars
 * A number of added cvars and commands providing more customization and control

-More details available in the docs directory.
+More information including features and installation available in the assets/docs directory.

 **Quake3e features**: